nens/threedi-docs/source/d_sewerage.rst

 To add a manhole consider the following steps:

 #.
-First, load these tables from the spatialite database if you haven’t already:
+First, load the table v2_connection_nodes (point geometry) from the spatialite database if you haven’t already.

-    a. v2_connection_nodes (point geometry)

 #.
 Each manhole needs to be linked to a connection node, which determines its geographical location.